Red-Hat-Developer-Games/3scale-api-workshop/docs/labs/lab999/README.md

-# Lab 1
+# Lab 201

-## API Design
+## Jenkins CICD

-### Create an OpenAPI Specification using Apicurio Studio
+### Install the 3scale toolbox locally

-* Duration: 15 mins
+* Duration: x mins
-* Audience: Developers, Architects, DevOps
+* Audience: API Owner, Product Manager, Developers, Architects, Devops

 ## Overview

-As APIs become more widespread in the enterprise, consist design and usage is critically important to improve re-usability.
-The more re-usable APIs are, the less friction there is for other internal or external teams to make progress.
-Having design standards and tools baked into the API development and maintenance process is a very powerful way to enable this consistency.
+This section covers how to install the 3scale toolbox cli.

-### Why Red Hat?
+### What is 3scale toolbox?

-RedHat is one of the founding members of the Linux Foundation Open API Initiative which is produces the leading standard for REST API specifications.
-Red Hat consistently uses this format throughout it's tooling, starting with the Apicurio Studio API Design editor.
+The 3scale toolbox is a Ruby client that lets you manage 3scale services from the command line.

 ### Skipping The Lab